 Dear Mr. Sirius Black,

 However, I resign myself to the fact that a true hero should die in battle.
 Our men and women in the military do it all the time.
 The circumstances in their unfortunate deaths are not quite the same as falling behind a veil, but still life-changing to this humble Harry Potter fangirl.
 You were a hero that we didn’t get to know very well.
-You are a hero because you survived nearly thirteen years in Azkaban, clinging to the idea that you were innocent, and that kept you alive.
-If staying alive under such barbaric conditions is not heroic, I don’t know what is.
+You are a hero because you survived nearly thirteen years in Azkaban, clinging to the idea that you were innocent and that kept you alive.
+If staying alive under such brutal conditions is not heroic, I don’t know what is.
 I will admit you cheated because you took your Animagus form most of the time, but I’d do the same thing.

 I hardly knew you, and yet when I saw that you wanted to protect Harry from Pettigrew in the Shrieking Shack, you were redeemed from then on – in my eyes.
 I don’t know what it is about you, but I immediately felt a kinship when I first read of your existence as Harry’s godfather (and that you weren’t, in fact, a total monster) that has not left.
-There is a part of me that believes you are still alive, even with literary evidence to the contrary.
+A part of me believes you are still alive, even with literary evidence to the contrary.
 You are…. were a conflicted man-child, unable to keep your distaste for being locked up at Grimmauld Place and knowing you were the naughty “It Boy” at Hogwarts and flaunting it every chance you got.
 Plus, anyone who can stand his ground against Severus is all right in my book.

 I can’t forget you, but I’m ready to let go.

 Viva la Sirius.

 Are you ready to consume a creative writing podcast in 10 minutes or less?